 Our application requires students to submit undergraduate transcripts and scores for the Graduate Record Examination (GRE) and the Test of English as a Foreign Language (TOEFL).
 We do not have a minimum GPA requirement or minimum test scores.
-Our Graduate School does, however, require a minimum score of 100 on the TOEFL.
-In order to serve as a teaching assistant, the Graduate School expects a score of 26 for the Speaking component of the TOEFL.
-Students with less than this score can be considered and possibly admitted, but will need to attend additional courses offered at the University prior to serving as a teaching assistant.
+Our Graduate School does, however, require a minimum score of 100 on the TOEFL in order for students to serve as teaching assistants, which our program requires.
 In some cases, a demonstrated proficiency in English during the interview can make up for a weaker TOEFL score.